GraphtyLove/WireHack-1-Handly/README.md

 With a sygn's dictionary and a live tranlator.

 ## Why?
-To make their life better and make a lucrative business.
+To make their life better!

 ## Who?
 * [Maxim Berge](https://www.linkedin.com/in/maxim-berge-94b486179/) *-> Project manager + front-end code + Presentation*